isomerpages/moe-punggolviewpri/_our-curriculum/Music.md

 #### Programmes:
 **Music Learning Framework**

 The music curriculum in Punggol View Primary is anchored on creating direct experiences in Listening and Responding, Creating and Performing Music.
-It is through these music-making activities, at the end of six years of music education, students develop
+It is through these music-making activities, at the end of six years of music education, students develop <br>
-•	an awareness and appreciation of music of various cultures,
+•	an awareness and appreciation of music of various cultures, <br>
-•	an ability for creative expression and communication through music, and
+•	an ability for creative expression and communication through music, and<br>
 •	an understanding of music elements and concepts.

 #### How Lessons are Taught